Why Most Indian HNIs Cannot Buy UK Property Directly

 The comparison that matters

-| Criterion | Direct UK Property Purchase | 29k Private Syndicate Entry |
+| Criterion | Direct UK Property Purchase | Co-ownership Syndication |

 |---|---|---|

 | Minimum capital required | £150,000+ for a credible regional asset.
-London starts at £400,000+ | £75,000 to £175,000 for a shared syndicate |
+London entry from £400,000+ | A fraction of a whole property’s price, sized to one investor’s allowance |

-| Within single LRS allowance | Marginal.
-One-bedroom flat in a secondary postcode only | Yes.
-Comfortably within $250,000 annual limit |
+| Within a single LRS allowance | Marginal.
+A one-bedroom flat in a secondary postcode only | Yes.
+Comfortably within the $250,000 annual limit |

-| TCS impact | 20% collected upfront on amounts above Rs 10 lakh.
-Large cash outlay blocked until ITR refund | 20% on amounts above Rs 10 lakh.
-At lower entry size, TCS impact is proportionally smaller |
+| TCS on the remittance | 20% above Rs 10 lakh.
+A large absolute amount blocked until the ITR refund | 20% above Rs 10 lakh.
+A smaller absolute amount on a smaller commitment |

 Three investor profiles · six criteria